Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Potential outcome panel and dynamic causal effects

-\end{assumption} The assignments are contemporaneously independent if, conditional on all past assignments and outcomes, the time-$t$ assignments are selected independently across units.
-Information from past observed outcomes and assignments across all units may still be used to determine the assignment probabilities at time $t$.
-For example, if we notice that, on average, assignment $w\in \mathcal{W}$ is outperforming all other assignments, we may increase the probability of administering assignment $w$ to all subjects at time $t$.
-Assuming the assignments are individualistic further imposes that conditional on its own past assignments and outcomes, the assignment for unit $i$ at time $t$ is independent of the past assignments and outcomes of all other units.
-For example, the Bernoulli randomization mechanism, where $\Pr(W_{i,t}|W_{-i,t},\mathcal{F}_{1:N,t-1,T}) = \Pr\left(W_{i, t}\right)$ for all $i\in[N]$ and $t\in[T]$, is individualistic.
+An individualistic assignment mechanism further imposes that conditional on its own past assignments and outcomes, the assignment for unit $i$ at time $t$ is independent of the past assignments and outcomes of all other units as well as all other contemporaneous assignments.
+For example, the Bernoulli assignment mechanism, where $\Pr(W_{i,t}|W_{-i,t},\mathcal{F}_{1:N,t-1,T}) = \Pr\left(W_{i, t}\right)$ for all $i\in[N]$ and $t\in[T]$, is individualistic.

+\begin{example} Consider a food delivery firm that is testing the effectiveness of a new pricing policy across ten major U.S. cities \citep{kastelman2018switchback, Sneider2019switchback}.
+Each city is an experimental unit, and the intervention administers the appropriate pricing policy for a duration of one hour.
+The outcome is the total revenue generated during each hour of the experiment, $t\in [T]$ and from city $i \in [N]$.
+The firm wishes to learn the best policy for each city and the best overall policy across all cities.
+To do so, it may conduct a panel experiment with an individualistic treatment assignment in which the probability a particular pricing policy is administered in a given city over the next hour depends on prior observed revenue in that city in earlier hours of the experiment. \end{example}

-\begin{remark} Most adaptive experimental strategies (including multi-armed bandits) satisfy our individualistic, sequentially randomized treatment assignment assumptions \citep{robbins1952some,lai1985asymptotically}.
-Although the standard approach for developing such strategies focuses on minimizing the utility shortfall across iterations of the algorithm, recently, there has been a growing interest in drawing inference based on the collected data \citep{hadad2019confidence}.
-In such adaptive experimental designs, the treatment probabilities are known to the researcher, and therefore our results in subsequent sections can be viewed as providing finite population techniques for drawing causal conclusions from adaptive experiments. \end{remark}
+\begin{remark} Many adaptive experimental strategies (such as the one described in Example \ref{ex:adaptive}), in which a series of units are sequentially exposed to random treatments whose probability vary depending on the past observed data, satisfy our individualistic sequentially randomized assignment assumptions \citep[e.g.,][]{robbins1952some,lai1985asymptotically}.
+Such experiments are widely used by technology companies to quickly discern user preferences in recommendation algorithms \citep{li2010contextual,li2016collaborative} and by academics interested in improving their power against a particular hypothesis \citep{van2008construction}.
+There has been a growing interest in drawing causal inferences based on the collected data in such adaptive experimental designs \citep{HadadEtAl(21), zhang2020inference}.
+Since the assignment probabilities are known to the researcher, our results can be viewed as providing finite population techniques for drawing causal conclusions from adaptive experiments.
+In the special case of our framework where $N = 1$, $t \in [T]$ indexes individuals arriving over time and there no carryover effects, our results in the subsequent section are the finite population analogue of the inference results in \citet{HadadEtAl(21)}.\footnote{The setup with $N=1$ was developed in \cite{BojinovShephard(19)}, but this connection to adaptive experiments has not been previously made.} \end{remark}